glpi-project/doc-agent/source/man/glpi-agent.rst

        --ca-cert-file=FILE            CA certificates file
        --no-ssl-check                 do not check server SSL certificate (false)
+       --ssl-fingerprint=FINGERPRINT  Trust server certificate if its SSL fingerprint matches the given one
        -C --no-compression            do not compress communication with server (false)
        --timeout=TIME                 connection timeout, in seconds (180)